 About

 Anya Reeve is a published writer who was recently shortlisted for the Philip Hoare Prize for Non-Fiction, 2025.
 At Swedenborg House, where she works, she has lately acted as Assistant Curator of the exhibition Elective Affinities (2025-2026) and the two-phase exhibition Swedenborg's Lusthus: On Memory and Place | Swedenborg's Lusthus: Into the Garden (2024), accompanied by a book entitled Swedenborg's Lusthus (2024) with a foreword by the Booker Prize-shortlisted author Deborah Levy.
 She was also latterly the exhibition assistant for Hereafter by Simon Moretti (2025).
-In total, she has thus far worked on eight exhibitions.
+In total, she has thus far worked on nine exhibitions.

 Get in touch [here].